-The results cast doubt on the power of public-health policies.
+I demonstrate how a first best can be calculated.
+The procedure takes into account the externality; it also incorporates consumers' benefit and cost comparisons.
+My framework and results cast doubt on the power of public-health policies.
 Public health authorities seldom consider consumers' benefit-cost calculus when constructing vaccine recommendations.
 The broad guidelines, if they aim for the first-best vaccination rate, are unlikely to match the Vaccination Equilibrium.
-An inducement for a vaccination rate must work through increased benefits or reduced disutilities.
-Simply mentioning the reduction of infection likelihood will not be quite useful.
+An inducement for a higher vaccination rate must work through increased benefits or reduced disutilities.